 Allergy to heat, water, pressure or vibration - Yes, it is absolutely amazing to think that going in the water, or getting hot can cause hives and allergy symptoms!
 Researchers are not sure exactly why this is so, but the best thing you can do is learn to work with your body to avoid irritating your sensitive skin.

 Allergy to wedding ring - yes I developed this a while back after 15 happy years of marriage.
 I know, all jokes aside, it's really no fun!
 My finger developed a rash which spread to the rest of the hand.
 It got worse and worse until I had to take the ring off!
 I tried getting a new ring, but the new one caused even worse symptoms!
-Later I discovered that nickel, which is in most gold jewelry can cause allergic reactions.
+Later I discovered that nickel, which is in most gold jewelry can cause allergic reactions, and the condition is known as nickel allergy.

 Kissing allergy? - I had never heard of kissing allergies, but apparently some people with food allergies can have a severe allergic reaction after kissing!
 The symptoms include, itching, flushing, swelling of the lips and difficulty breathing.
 This may be related to allergens in the saliva of your partner, or cosmetics they may be using on their face or lips.
 Be careful who you kiss!